 Update - this project was made in 2019 but has since become part of Wool and Water

 Wool and Water is a data art project that blends fiber art with scientific data to create visual representations of changing water quality conditions in the Adirondacks and Lake Champlain Basin.
-In association with the 50th anniversary of the Clean Water Act, the Paul Smith’s College Adirondack Watershed Institute has embarked on a collaborative fiber arts project supported by the Champlain Valley National Heritage Partnership to showcase the legacy of protecting clean water in the Lake Champlain Basin and beyond.
+We began in 2022 in association with the 50th anniversary of the Clean Water Act.
+Support from the Lake Champlain Basin Program, the Champlain Valley National Heritage Partnership and others has enabled us to build an enduring project and to use fiber art to showcase the legacy of protecting clean water in the Lake Champlain Basin and beyond.
+Pieces here in Ravelry are my own but the project website has additional works made by many others as a part of this collaborative effort.

 2019 notes: